uloga/decorator/README.md

 New extensive and responsive documentation will be added to github pages
 @ [Decorator.io](http://decorator.io)
 ***
-Star Or Follow Please. :)
+Star Or Watch Please. :)
 ----

 About: